roman-milk/roman-milk.github.io/dark-submission-a-bisexual-journey.md

  "You fit nicely, don't you?"
 She asked in reply.

  "Yes, but I'm seven inches, he's at least eight, maybe nine.
 The widescreen makes such judgements hard to make," I joked.
-Report_Story #2